About

 About financial fitness evaluator tool

-The Financial Fitness Evaluator is a tool designed by the National Payroll Institute based on authoritative research completed by and the Western-Laurier Financial Data Analytics Lab.
+The Financial Fitness Evaluator is a tool designed by the National Payroll Institute based on authoritative research completed by the Financial Wellness Lab of Canada.

-This study entitled “Learning about financial health in Canada” was published in the June 2021 edition of the journal Quantitative Finance and Economics by Adam Metzler, Chuck Grace and Yuhao Zhou.
+The study by Adam Metzler, Chuck Grace, and Yuhao Zhou called “Learning about financial health in Canada” was published in the June 2021 edition of the journal Quantitative Finance and Economics.

 About the Research

-Since that time, more than 35,000 different individuals have completed the survey (some in multiple years).
-Because of its longevity and consistency, the resulting data offered a unique opportunity to learn about Canadians’ financial circumstances and how, if at all, those circumstances have changed over time.
+Since that time, more than 45,000 individuals have completed the survey (some in multiple years).
+Because of its longevity and consistency, the resulting data offers a unique opportunity to learn about Canadians’ financial circumstances and how, if at all, those circumstances have changed over time.

 Canada’s Financial Wellness Lab research team includes scholars from Western University and Wilfrid Laurier University.
-They applied cluster analysis, a powerful technique in (unsupervised) machine learning, to the eleven years of survey data.
-The most important findings were that:
+They applied cluster analysis, a powerful technique in (unsupervised) machine learning, to the 11 years of survey data acquired.